-While medical schools don’t require any of the following extracurricular activities, they definitely do take them into consideration.
+While medical schools don’t require any of the following extracurricular activities, they definitely do consider them.
 Students use interviews and personal statements to tell admission offices why they will make excellent doctors.
 However, extracurriculars go even a step further - they show why.
 And action always speaks louder than words.

 Here are the best extracurriculars for future doctors: